Make a claim early – but do not negotiate until you are ready.

 Cases where the value is enhanced can include those where the liability factors are particularly bad for the defendant.
 Examples would be drunk driving accident or an 18-wheeler accident involving violation of federal standards or other bad conduct on the part of the defendant.

 On the other hand, some cases are subject to reductions in value by the insurance company.
-Examples would be minor damage to the vehicles in a car wreck or slip and fall cases without proof of advance knowledge by the property.
+Examples would be minor damage to the vehicles in a car wreck or slip and fall cases without proof of advance knowledge by the property owner or user.
+If you have questions about the fairness of an offer speak to a good attorney.

 Serious injury cases always need a good lawyer.